Sunita Bhuyan

-Sunita Bhuyan is an Indian violinist.
+Sunita Bhuyan is an Indian violinist & Human Resource Trainer.
 She began her musical career at the age of 8.
-Music has always been an integral part of her life; her mother, Minoti Khaund, was a Hindustani classical violinist.
+She is a pioneer in the field of integrating Music in Human Resources, Creativity & Wellbeing; an MBA and Masters in Music her mother, Minoti Khaund, was a Hindustani classical violinist.
 Bhuyan was initially trained by her mother and later learned from the Pandit V. G. Jog.
 Her album Bihu Strings by Times Music is the first album of Indian folk music on violin.